UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 ![LUT Comparison Table]({{ '/assets/images/01/lut_comparison.png' | relative_url }})
 {: style="max-width: 80%;"}
-*Fig 14. peak signal-to-noise ratio (PSNR) and runtime of various methods for 320 x 180 -> 1280 x 720 upsampling [3].*
+*Fig 14.
+Peak signal-to-noise ratio (PSNR) and runtime of various methods for 320 x 180 -> 1280 x 720 upscaling [3].*

 There are 3 models mentioned in the paper: V, F, and S, which have a receptive field of 2, 3, and 4, respectively.
 F and S use a sampled LUT with a sampling interval of $$2^4$$, while V uses a full LUT.
 We see that the LUT methods provide a good tradeoff in terms of speed vs reconstruction quality, where F is even faster than bicubic interpolation, and V is even faster than bilinear interpolation.